 AI SQL Tuner

-SQL Server Health Check
+Fastest SQL Server Health Check

-Run a Free SQL Server Health Check in Minutes
+Run the Fastest SQL Server Health Check

 AI SQL Tuner Studio automates the entire SQL Server health check process.
-Connect to your instance, click one button, and receive a detailed, AI-powered report with prioritized recommendations in minutes — not hours or days.
+Connect to your instance, click one button, and receive a detailed, AI-powered report with prioritized recommendations in minutes, not hours or days.
 No scripts to write, no DMVs to memorize, no consultants to hire.

 Compare Editions and Download AI SQL Tuner Studio — the Free edition works with SQL Server Developer Edition at no cost.
 For Standard, Enterprise, and other editions, start a 14-day free trial.
 All paid editions include a 30-day money-back guarantee.